National Memorial Cemetery of Arizona

 National Memorial Cemetery of Arizona, also known as Arizona Veterans Memorial Cemetery, is a United States National Cemetery located in the city of Phoenix in Maricopa County, Arizona.
-It encompasses 225 acre, and as of the end of 2005, had 43,672 interments.
+It encompasses 225 acre, and as of the end of 2016, had over 78,000 interments.
 It is one of two national cemeteries in Arizona (the other is Prescott National Cemetery).

 History

 A state law passed in 1976, by then-Governor Raul Hector Castro, authorized the establishment of a large veterans' cemetery.
 The location in Phoenix was chosen and the cemetery was dedicated on December 9, 1978.
 The first interment took place the following spring.
 It was officially transferred to the control of the United States Department of Veterans Affairs and became a National Cemetery in 1989.
 In 1999, over 13 million dollars was spent on improving the facilities and developing the area with the intent of serving the burial needs of veterans until the year 2030.